rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 And all Israel in the days of Zerubbabel and in the days of Nehemiah gave the daily portions for the singers and the gatekeepers; and they set apart that which was for the Levites; and the Levites set apart that which was for the sons of Aaron. ^1247

 On that day they read from the Book of Moses in the hearing of the people.
 And in it was found written that no Ammonite or Moabite should ever enter the assembly of God, ^1301

-for they did not meet the people of Israel with bread and water, but hired Balaam against them to curse them—yet our God turned the curse into a blessing. ^1302
+for they did not meet the people of Israel with bread and water, but hired Balaam against them to curse them--yet our God turned the curse into a blessing. ^1302

 As soon as the people heard the law, they separated from Israel all those of foreign descent. ^1303